Perry County, Tennessee: Media and entertainment

 Throughout its history, numerous radio stations and newspapers have existed in Perry County.
-As of 2022, the county is served by two radio stations, one each on the AM and FM bands, as well as one weekly newspaper.
+As of 2022, the county is served by two radio stations, WOPC on the FM band and WMAK on the AM band.
 Six different newspapers are known to have been printed in the county, starting in 1880 with the Linden Times.
 Subsequent newspapers included the Linden Mail (1890s to 1910s), the New Age (1900s to 1920s), the Perry County News (1913 to late 1910s), and the Perry Countian (1924 to 1978).
-In 1976, the Buffalo River Review began publication, which merged with the Perry Countian in 1978 and continues today as a weekly paper.
+In 1976 the Buffalo River Review began publication.
+It merged with the Perry Countian in 1978 and continues publication weekly as the county's sole print newspaper.